 - Dining – There is ALWAYS food.
-The windjammer is the buffet that is open for breakfast, lunch and dinner.
+The Windjammer is the buffet that is open for breakfast, lunch and dinner.
 They have a lot of great choices and change things up often.
 You can dine in the dining room for all meals too.
 Breakfast and Lunch are open seating and for dinner you will have an assigned time and table.
 We also had a pizza bar and a deli.
-Oh and my kids favorite soft served ice cream.
-They offer room service as well.
-I am sure this will vary on different ships as well.
+My kids’ favorite was the soft served ice cream.
+They do offer room service as well.
+I am sure this will vary on different ships.

 - To Do – Every ship is different so make sure to check out your ship.
-My kids swam A LOT, rock climbed, played soccer, went to shows.
-They have fun entertainment on the swim deck through out the day.
-Like a belly flop contest or the sexiest man.
+My kids swam A LOT, rock climbed, played soccer, and went to shows.
+They have fun entertainment on the swim deck throughout the day, Like a belly flop contest or the sexiest man or live music.
 It was nice because most of this was on the main deck.
-We found some loungers and camped out there most of the days at seas while the kids played.
+We found some loungers and camped out there most of the days at sea while the kids played.

 Key West Florida

-- Sailing and snorkeling – we rode on a sail boat out to floridas coral reef to go snorkeling.
+- Sailing and snorkeling – we rode on a sail boat out to Florida’s coral reef to go snorkeling.
 That was so cool.
-I didn’t know that is the only living reef in North America.
+I didn’t know that it is the only living reef in North America.
 All kinds of fish were swimming around us.
-And wow it was absolutely beautiful.
+And wow, it was absolutely beautiful.
 You do have to be 5 years old to do this.
 We booked this excursion through the cruise ship.
-But you can book it on your own through Fury
+But you can book it on your own through Fury.

 - Butterfly Conservatory – This was very cool.
-You walk into the conservatory and butterfly are flying every where.
+You walk into the conservatory and butterflies are flying everywhere.
 There were all different colors and sizes.
 A few of them even landed on my daughter.
 Right before you go out the door they have butterflies in their cocoons in all different stages.
 There are also birds in there – like flamingos and other rare birds.
-Oh and we saw turtles.
+We saw turtles too.
 My middle daughter who loves animals was in heaven.